Starbucks Royal English Breakfast Tea Latte

 Recipe Notes

-Tea bags and tea sachets make cleanup easier since you don’t need a separate strainer.
+Tea bags make cleanup easier since you don’t need a separate strainer.
 Higher quality (and more expensive) loose tea isn’t necessary when you’re adding so much milk and sugar.

-Royal English Breakfast tea is a blend of black teas so you can use any unflavored black tea.
-Unless you’re a highly trained tea professional, you probably won’t be able to taste the difference.
+Royal English breakfast tea is a blend of black teas so you can use any unflavored black tea.
+It’ll be very very difficult to taste the difference.

 Turbinado and white sugar make Starbucks liquid cane sugar syrup.

-The syrup that’s added to this drink is Starbucks liquid cane sugar, which is a combo of turbinado sugar and white sugar.
+Starbucks uses liquid cane sugar in the drink.
+To recreate it, a combo of turbinado sugar and white sugar is used.
 You can use just turbinado sugar or white sugar if you want to simplify the recipe.

 RELATED: Starbucks London Fog Tea Latte Copycat